-The Perfect Sourdough Pumpkin Bread
+Perfect Pumpkin Sourdough Bread

 This post contains affiliate links, which means I make a small commission at no extra cost to youYou can read my full disclosure.

-Even though this may look like a long list of ingredients, this is really an easy quick bread recipe:
+Even though this may look like a long list of ingredients, this is really an easy, quick bread recipe:

 • Cinnamon: We will use a good helping of this warming spice

-• Pumpkin pie spice: You can either use a good-quality store-bought pumpkin spice or make your own (more on that later)
+• Pumpkin pie spice: You can either use a store-bought pumpkin spice or make your own (more on that later)

 • Salt: A little bit of sea salt brings out the sweetness